Analyzing and Improving the Image Quality of StyleGAN

 Table~\ref{tab:skips} compares three generator and three discriminator architectures: original feedforward networks as used in StyleGAN, skip connections, and residual networks, all trained without progressive growing.
 FID and PPL are provided for each of the 9 combinations.
 We can see two broad trends: skip connections in the generator drastically improve PPL in all configurations, and a residual discriminator network is clearly beneficial for FID.
 The latter is perhaps not surprising since the structure of discriminator resembles classifiers where residual architectures are known to be helpful.
 However, a residual architecture was harmful in the generator\,---\,the lone exception was FID in \textsc{LSUN Car} when both networks were residual.

-For the rest of the paper we use a skip generator and a residual discriminator, and do not use progressive growing.
-This corresponds to configuration~\arch{e} in Table~\ref{tab:main}, and as can be seen table, switching to this setup significantly improves FID and PPL.
+For the rest of the paper we use a skip generator and a residual discriminator, without progressive growing.
+This corresponds to configuration~\arch{e} in Table~\ref{tab:main}, and it significantly improves FID and PPL.